Editor’s Note:

 Seen from space

-Astronaut Reid Wiseman on the International Space Station tweeted a photo over the weekend of the typhoon viewed from above, showing vast cloud bands spiraling out from its center.
+Astronaut Reid Wiseman in the International Space Center tweeted a dramatic photo over the weekend of the typhoon viewed from above, showing vast bands of cloud spiraling out from its center.

 “#Typhoon Neoguri nearing Japan.
 Takes up our entire view.
 Wow,” he wrote.